Square360/s360-drupal-scss-addon/README.md

 # Usage in Stories

-The currently selected theme is available in the `selectedTheme` globally, you can access it in `MyComponent.stories.js`. eg:
+The currently selected theme is available in `selectedTheme` globally, you can access it in `MyComponent.stories.js`. eg:

 ```js
 const Template = (args, { globals: { selectedTheme } }) => {